Wall Street is split as Tesla and tech drop while most other US stocks climb

 Tesla tugged on the market as the relationship between its CEO, Elon Musk, and President Donald Trump soured even further.
 Once allies, the two have clashed recently, and Trump suggested there's potentially "BIG MONEY TO BE SAVED" by scrutinizing subsidies, contracts or other government spending going to Musk's companies.

 Drops for several darlings of the artificial-intelligence frenzy also weighed on the market.
-Nvidia's decline of 3.3% was the strongest force pushing the S&P 500 lower.
+Nvidia's decline of 2.1% was the heaviest weight on the S&P 500.

-But more stocks were rising within the index than falling, led by several casino companies.
+More stocks were rising within the index than falling, led by several casino companies.
 They rallied following a report showing better-than-expected growth in overall gaming revenue in Macao, China's casino hub.
-Wynn Resorts climbed 8.4%, and Las Vegas Sands gained 8.4%.
+Wynn Resorts climbed 8.8%, and Las Vegas Sands gained 8.9%.

 The overall U.S. stock market has made a stunning recovery from its springtime sell-off of roughly 20%.
 But challenges still lay ahead for Wall Street, with one of the largest being the continued threat of Trump's tariffs.